snoopspy/vmemleak/readme.md

 }
 ```

-  * If compiler error occurs where other header file is included, include VMemLeakCancel before the header file.
+  * If compiler error occurs where other header file is included, include **VMemLeakCancel**(or vmemleakcancel.h) before the header file.

 ```cpp
 [cancel.cpp]